 LandCare is part of the government’s Expanded Public Works Programme (EPWP).
 Take a look at www.epwp.gov.za.

 - Directorate: Land Use and Soil Management Tel: 012 319 7656 / 7687 / 7553 / 7685 / 7896

-- Visit www.daff.gov.za, website of the Department of Agriculture, Forestry and Fisheries.
+- Visit www.daff.gov.za, website of the Department of Agriculture, Land Reform and Rural Development (DALRRD).
 Take the “Programmes” and then “LandCare” options.
 Guidelines and other documents are available here.

 - Read about the South African Qualifications Authority (SAQA) LandCare facilitation AgriSETA training at http://regqs.saqa.org.za/viewQualification.php?id=49626

-- Read about the related Working for Land (WfL) project run by the Department of Environmental Affairs at www.environment.gov.za/projectsprogrammes/wfl
+- Read about the related Working for Land (WfL) project run by the Department of Environment, Forestry and Fisheries at www.environment.gov.za/projectsprogrammes/wfl

 Want to form a LandCare group?
 Before you apply, please contact the local LandCare Manager or facilitator for assistance (contact details above).
 If you are successful, you will be asked to sign a programme management agreement.
 This agreement sets out the conditions for funding, including your responsibility to keep proper accounting records for the spending of funds from grants, and reporting requirements on the progress and results of your programme.

-Sources: the LUSM head office, Department of Agriculture, Forestry and Fisheries; www.daff.gov.za and www.agis.agric.za [now defunct webpage].
+Sources: the LUSM head office, Department of Agriculture, Land Reform and Rural Development (DALRRD); www.daff.gov.za and www.agis.agric.za [now defunct webpage].